hustrength/Easy-OPM/README.md

- A lightweight ORM framework for Java
+ A lightweight OPM framework for Java